SenpaiSimon/plex-yt-dlp/README.md

 # Usage

-Just use `plex-yt-dlp -h` or `plex-yt-dl --help` for the help screen.
+Just use `./plex-yt-dlp -h` or `./plex-yt-dlp --help` for the help screen.

 This will print something like: